overwolf/experimental-plugin/README.md

 1. Download this sample app and load it as an unpacked extension.
 2. The app contains a single-window without any controls.
 Just open the dev tools for this window.
-3. The plugin will print to the console `isHAGSEnabled = false` or true.
+3. The plugin will print to the console `isHAGSEnabled = false/true`.

 ### Check if HAGS enabled in your app